The Purple Painted Lady® is always here to help her customers! (please LIKE my Facebook page by clicking on my business name to the left)

 First and foremost- one thing I want to drill home is that if you OVER brush your Lacquer when applying – it will look bad!
 Often you will get a white haze – professionals call this “flashing.”
 Moisture and humidity can cause hazing, blushing and Whiting.
 So, use the product at room temperature and if you are going through a serious wet season with lots of rain…consider waiting till the humidity levels are more reasonable.

-If you do not add water to the first coat – like we direct- it can look bad!
+We suggest adding about 10% water to your first coat only.
+If you do NOT add water to the first coat – like we direct- it can look bad!

 Also- since it is strong penetrating Lacquer…. if painting over an old wood floor, you may want to consider doing a test spot painting and sealing the floor in an inconspicuous area to confirm that the “strong penetrating Lacquer” does not pull up wood tannins or yellow hues up through your paint – especially is using a “white” Chalk Paint®.
 If it does- then you may want to consider sealing your floor first with Zinsser bullseye Shellac.